 The exact mechanism by which elderberry works to strengthen our immune system and help us fight infections isn't entirely clear.
 However, evidence suggests that black elderberry can boost our immune system in three ways:

-Elderberry can increase and regulate cytokines in our immune systems.
-Cytokines are the chemicals in our body that allow our immune system to work correctly.²
+Elderberry can increase and regulate cytokines in our immune systems.² Cytokines are a group of proteins secreted by cells of the immune system that act as chemical messengers.

 Antioxidants in black elderberry help fend off pathogens + allergens and protect us against oxidative stress.²

 Black elderberry displays anti-viral activity.
 Experiments have suggested that chemical compounds in elderberries can block infection by directly inhibiting viral infection.
 Laboratory studies have demonstrated that elderberry can inhibit both the influenza virus A, B, and the herpes simplex virus.²